 Membership in TANS

-Membership Drive is Open December 1st - Feb 15th.
+Membership Drive is Open from December 1st Feb 15th.
 Membership Season Begins March 1 - Feb 28th.

 TANS is a member-based, non-profit organization.
 The TANS board of directors and provincial office staff support and represent its members in dealing with the Nova Scotia Transportation and Infrastructure Renewal (NSTIR) under what is known as the "80/20 Rule" for dispatch.
 To be eligible for work on NSTIR-funded projects, a trucker who is active in the aggregate trucking industry is required to be a member of TANS.